deep-learning-indaba/Baobab/README.md

 6. Launch the containers using ```docker-compose up``` - you should see messages like "Starting baobab_webapp_1 ... done".
 You can then navigate to the application in your browser at ```http://localhost:8080```.
 The back-end API can be found at ```http://localhost:5000``` (note, you won't see anything if you navigate to localhost:5000 in your browser)

+7. The first time you run the app, you may need to run the **migrations** to ensure that all the tables are created in the database.
+While the app is running (after following the previous step), run the following in another terminal/command prompt: ```docker-compose run web python ./app/api/run.py db upgrade --directory app/api/migrations```

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.